 When the newspapers carried the controversy, Edna defended herself from those who claimed her Better Babies campaign on Long Island was merely a “fad,” a ploy for “sensationalism.”
 Edna’s motivation?
 She insisted she was concerned that mothers didn’t have all the skills they needed for mothering and vowed to establish parenting classes.
 Underlying her argument, of course, was how much women needed the vote!
 This speaks to us today by remembering the interconnectedness of issues and reaching out to others to bring us together in linking our past with taking leadership in these times.

-Posted in 60-Second History Lesson, Long Island, Nassau County, New York
+Posted in New York, Long Island, 60-Second History Lesson, Nassau County

 Tagged Women's History, Edna Kearns, Brooklyn Daily Eagle, suffragists, suffrage movement, Nassau County, Votes for Women, women's suffrage

 Posted in 60-Second History Lesson, Edna Buckman Kearns, Long Island, New York State Woman Suffrage Association, New York State Women's History, Women's Suffrage, women's history

 Tagged "Spirit of 1776", Edna Kearns, Mrs. Raymond Brown, suffrage movement, suffragists, Votes for Women, Women's History, women's suffrage

 Here’s my grandmother, Edna Kearns, dressed as an aviator.
 The photo could be interpreted as quaint and perhaps a bit old-fashioned.
 Underlying the outfit is the message that women had decided they could wait no longer for the vote as they’d been asked to do before the Civil War.
 They would no longer cooperate.
 They would no longer submit to second-class citizenship.
 They would no longer be obedient to the status quo.